 First, think about:

-You will need to think about how all of your information fits together and how it will be organised for your presentation.
+Think about how all of your information fits together and how it will be organised for your presentation.
 Think of the structure as having the same sections as an essay or report.

 In most presentations the way you deliver the content will also contribute to your final grade, so there are a few things to consider.